What is free bleeding, really?

 We like to think of free bleeding on a spectrum.
 There are different “levels,” so to speak, maybe starting with period underwear as an entry point.
 From there, one might venture onto using only a pantyliner and, eventually, nothing at all.
 Maybe just keep a towel at hand, to protect furniture from stains.

 Some people free bleed only on the lighter days of their period, or only while wearing dark clothing.
-Others might free bleed at home but use traditional period products while out and about.
-What’s most important to remember is that how—and why—you choose to free bleed is entirely up to you.
+Others might free bleed at home or other safe environment, but use traditional menstrual products such as period panties or other disposable period products while out and about.
+What’s most important to remember is that how—and why—you choose to free bleed is entirely up to you

 While there is some evidence to suggest that free bleeding may speed up the end of your menstrual cycle, there is no scientific proof that this actually works.

-- Put a towel down if you’re free bleeding at home or on your sheets.
-This can help prevent any stains on them
+• To help prevent stains, put a towel down if you’re free bleeding at home or on your sheets

-- Bring an extra pair of underwear when you leave the house
+• Bring an extra pair of underwear when you leave the house, double on heavier days

-- Start free bleeding on a lighter day so you can get used to it how much blood you might lose
+• Start free bleeding on a lighter day to gauge the amount of blood you might lose

 This article is informational only and is not offered as medical advice.
 It is not a substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.